eamontaaffe/dbt-spec/README.md

 | `1` | `4` |
 | `2` | `2` |

+### Complex type specifications

-One thing which `dbt-spec` really excels at is testing complex data types.
+The thing which `dbt-spec` really excels at is testing complex data types.
 Most modern databases support complex types like `json` which can be used to store unstructured data.
 Using `dbt-spec` we can build a specification for these datatypes to ensure that they are well